noahweasley/Send-Money-App/README.md

 - User name wasn't provided, so a default 'User' was displayed on dashboard and on the profile.
 The edit icon on profile doesn't do anything, that was supposed to be implemented, but time didn't allow it
 - App was built using the default keystore file, for a real app, the app would be signed with a normal keystore file, before uploaded for release

+## Known Bugs

+* Navigating back might be an Issue for the Transfer, Withdraw and Top up Screen.
+I tried to fix it, but the fix was not tested

 ## Conclusion

 This readme provides a brief overview of the Flutter project, including setup instructions, project structure, and additional resources.